feditheanalyst/AI-2025-001-Clean-Synthetic-Dataset-for-Backlog-Demo/README.md

 #### Final Dataset Description

-- The final cleaned dataset is a structured, analysis-ready version of the original radiology backlog data.

-- All column names follow a consistent naming convention.

-- Duplicates and placeholder entries were resolved.
+The final cleaned dataset is a structured, analysis-ready version of the original radiology backlog data.
+All column names now follow a consistent naming convention, ensuring readability and uniformity.
+Duplicate and placeholder entries have been resolved, and pandas properly recognizes all missing values as NaN or NaT.
+Additionally, all date fields have been standardized to the ISO format (YYYY-MM-DD), making the dataset fully consistent and suitable for further analysis or reporting.

-- Missing values are properly recognized by pandas (NaN/NaT).

-- Dates follow the standard ISO format.